Related use case

 Tim De MaetOperations Manager at Ekopak

 Whereas Ekopak used to focus exclusively on building and selling water treatment installations, today, its business model focuses entirely on selling water by volume.
-“To support this business transformation, real-time data collection and visual insights are crucial”, CEO Pieter Loose explains.
+“To support this business transformation, real-time data acquisition and visual insights are crucial”, CEO Pieter Loose explains.
 “Factry and its Historian software have proven to be the perfect partner and ideal tool to support the launch of our new strategy.
 They played – and continue to play – a critical role in our transition.”

 We investigated multiple systems and could not be happier with our choice: Factry Historian meets all of our needs and we are eager to take it even further.